rashikadevadiga77/audit-practice/README.md

 1. audit-hibernate
-Used hibernate-envers library to audit CRUD operations on BAR table BAR - Table to be audited
+Used hibernate-envers library to audit CRUD operations on BAR table
+  1. BAR - Table to be audited
     Columns:
-    1. BAR_ID
+      i.
+BAR_ID
-    2. BAR_NAME
+      ii.
+BAR_NAME
-BAR_AUD - Audit details of BAR table
+  2. BAR_AUD - Audit details of BAR table
     Columns:
-    1. REV      : REV
+      i.
+REV      : REV
-    2. REVTYPE  : 0 - Insert, 1- Update
+      ii.
+REVTYPE  : 0 - Insert, 1- Update
-    3. BAR_ID   : ID of BAR(Column of BAR table with updated value)
-    4. BAR_NAME : NAME of BAR(Column of BAR table with updated value)
+      ii.
+BAR_ID   : ID of BAR(Column of BAR table with updated value) iv.
+BAR_NAME : NAME of BAR(Column of BAR table with updated value)
-REVINFO - A row is inserted into this table on each new revision, that is, on each commit of transactions that change audited data.
+  3. REVINFO - A row is inserted into this table on each new revision, that is, on each commit of transactions that change audited data.
     Columns:
-    1. REV      : Auto generated primary key
-    2. REVTSTMP : Value of this property will be automatically set by envers.
+      i.
+REV      : Auto generated primary key ii.
+REVTSTMP : Value of this property will be automatically set by envers.
 TODO:
   1. Change spring.jpa.hibernate.ddl-auto from create to none
       Done: Used liquibase to create table and database versioning

 2. audit-jpa
 Used @CreatedDate, @LastModifiedDate, @CreatedBy, @LastModifiedBy and @EntityListeners